NickolasSol/nickolassol/README.md

 🌱  Web Developer in training, focused on building practical and scalable projects.

-🔭  Researcher exploring the intersections of cinema, technology, and creative innovation.

 🐾  Current project: Developing a platform to help reunite lost pets with their families,
     support adoptions, and connect communities with local shelters.

+🔭  Researcher exploring the intersections of film industry, technology, and creative innovation.

 ⚡  Background in finance within the cultural industry and professional performing arts
     bringing strong communication, collaboration, and problem-solving skills to tech.